 WCU to hold 14 additional practices, culminating with Spring Game on April 20

-Quinn additionally has coordinator experience from a year working as the co-defensive coordinator and defensive line coach at Northwestern State in Natchitoches, La.
-He is familiar with the Southern Conference as he spent two seasons on staff in Statesboro, Ga., at Georgia Southern.
+Quinn additionally has previous coordinator experience from a year working as the co-defensive coordinator and defensive line coach at Northwestern State in Natchitoches, La.
+He is familiar with the Southern Conference as he spent two seasons on staff in Statesboro, Ga., at former league member, Georgia Southern.
 With the Eagles, he held the title of linebackers coach while also serving as the recruiting coordinator.

 Quinn began his coaching career at the high school level, coaching outside linebackers and tight ends for a year at Armuchee (Ga.)
 High before spending five years coaching the defensive line at Maryville (Tenn.)
 High where he helped lead the team to the 1998 Tennessee Class 4-A state championship.
 He then landed on the staff of former University of Tennessee head coach, Phillip Fulmer, as an offensive graduate assistant, taking part in the Vols' 2001 SEC East Championship.